stefano-lupo/Computer-Architecture/tutorial4/README.md

 Thus it will require a total of 9 clock cycles and will produce the correct answer of 21 due to ALU forwarding.

 ## ALU Forwarding Disabled, CPU data Dependency Interlocks Enabled
-Since ALU forwarding is now disable, we need a mechanism to handle data hazards (since our program is full of them - one on every instruction in fact).
+Since ALU forwarding is now disabled, we need a mechanism to handle data hazards (since our program is full of them - one on every instruction in fact).
 CPU Data Dependency Interlocks can fulfill this role.
 These work by stalling the pipeline until the data dependency is resolved whenever a data dependency is discovered.
 That is, the execution phase of the following instruction is stalled by two cycles until the write back phase of the current instruction is completed.

 The stalls occur for two reasons:
 1. The next process cannot progress to the next phase of the pipeline until the previous process is progressing to the phase after that.